katemeeson/PhD_2024/README.md

 In 'ocm_patient_modelling' folder is the code to iterate through large RNAseq dataset and constrain patient-specific models, using final single-omics integration algorithm, as well as model fluxes and cluster assignments following k-means clustering.

-In 'siTPI1_validation' folder is a dataframe of mdoel fluxes from Human1 constrained using NTsiRNA-specific or siTPI1-specific RNAseq data from experimental siRNA transfection, and a model built using NTsiRNA expression data with TPI1 knockout simulated within model.
+In 'siTPI1_validation' folder is a dataframe of model fluxes from Human1 constrained using NTsiRNA-specific or siTPI1-specific RNAseq data from experimental siRNA transfection, and a model built using NTsiRNA expression data with TPI1 knockout simulated within model.